luciusmagn/magnusi.tech/posts/huoh.md

 so he won't mind."

 Horus then went to the cabin of the truck and retrieved another cigar, to have ready just in case.
-He was not really a smoker, but it has proven today to be a valueable bargaining chip in relation to his strange guide.
+He was not really a smoker, but it has proven today to be a valuable bargaining chip in relation to his strange guide.

 He stretched his arms and massaged his shoulder and then he went to take a walk around the block.